-Prepare parchment paper by drawing circles that match the size of the cake you are going to bake.
-I’ve done 3 9-inch circles.
+Prepare parchment paper by drawing circles that match the size of the cake you are going to make.
+I’ve done four 8-inch circles.

 Preheat the oven to 225°.